hglm/sre/README.md

 back-ends.
 It currently runs on different Linux platforms but is portable to other platforms.

-The current version as of February works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 front-end with X11 (EGL) back-end also works well although shadow support is incomplete.
-Certain framebuffer OpenGL-ES 2.0 back-ends are also supported.
+The current version as of February 2015 works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 front-end with X11 (EGL) back-end also works well although shadow support is somewhat limited.
+Certain framebuffer OpenGL-ES 2.0 back-ends are also supported, including Raspberry Pi 1/2.

 An older version was ported to Windows (32-bit) using GLFW, and other platforms are feasable too given the seperation into front and back-ends